MartijnDwars/metaborg.github.io/stratego/language/07-strategy-combinators.md

     stratego> Mem3
     Mem(1,[2,3])

-In such situations, depending on the order of the rules, differents results are produced.
+In such situations, depending on the order of the rules, different results are produced.
 (The rules form a non-confluent rewriting system.)
 By ordering the rules as `Mem2 <\+ Mem3`, rule `Mem2` is tried before `Mem3`, and we have a deterministic transformation strategy.

 **Try**: A useful application of `<+` in combination with `id` is the reflexive closure of a strategy `s`: